AlexGustafsson/ev3-emulator-toolkit/README.md

 The `meta.json` and `source-meta.json` files are related to the PXT implementation and how the source code is saved.
 The `source.json` file contains the source in both the block (XML) format as well as the TypeScript code.

-### EV3 emulation
+#### EV3 emulation

 Still in progress.

-### EV3 simulation
+#### EV3 simulation

-In `tools/ev3/simulation` there's code for simulating EV3 code execution.
+In `toolkit/ev3/simulation` there's code for simulating EV3 code execution.
 This is currently done by extracting the Blocks source code from the UF2 archive and interpreting it.
 The execution is based on a simulator (main "frontend"), a runtime for evaluating code and a parser for the source code.

-One may run the simulation using `python3 -m tools.ev3.simulation.simulator ./examples/example.uf2`.
+One may run the simulation using `python3 -m tools.simulate ./examples/example.uf2`.
 This should yield output like so:

 ```
 ...